Praveenamanikandan/Module12/Queue using Linked List - Insert, Display, and Delete.md

-# 🌀 Queue using Linked List - Insert, Display, and Delete
+#  Queue using Linked List - Insert, Display, and Delete

-## 🎯 Aim
+##  Aim

-To write a Python program that:
+onsider a sales person selling snacks in a glass jar with maximum capacity of 8 snacks.

-- Inserts elements into a queue.
+1. The sales person filling the jar with 5 snacks.

-- Displays all inserted elements.
+2. Check and print whether the jar is full?

-- Deletes the first element.
+3. Check whether the jar is empty after selling 3 snacks.

-- Displays the updated queue after deletion.
+4. Print how many snacks left after sales.
 ---

-## 🧠 Algorithm
+##  Algorithm

 1. **Create a Queue**:
    - Initialize an empty list named `queue`.